jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```
     The `assertEqual` method from `unittest.TestCase` checks if the two given inputs, `False` and `None` are equal.
 We look at function signatures in [TypeError](./TYPE_ERROR.md) to get a better understanding of passing inputs to functions.

-    We could imagine that in a file named `unittest.py` there is a definition that means something like the code below.
+    For now, we could imagine that in a file named `unittest.py` there is a definition that means something like the code below.
 We could also [look at the real definition of the assertEqual method](https://github.com/python/cpython/blob/f1f85a42eafd31720cf905c5407ca3e043946698/Lib/unittest/case.py#L868)
     ```python
     class TestCase(object):

         def assertEqual(self, positional_argument_1, positional_argument_2):
             assert positional_argument_1 == positional_argument_2
     ```